pablo-abc/chai-jsdom/README.md

 [accessible name](https://w3c.github.io/accname/).
 It is useful, for instance, to assert that form elements and buttons are properly labelled.

-Every assertion done after `.description` is done on top of the accessible name of the element tested.
+Every assertion done after `.accessibleName` is done on top of the accessible name of the element tested.

 #### Examples